 Here’s what we came up with as some of the benefits of performance support.

-- Targetted: It’s focused on one task which makes the barrier to using the information low.
+• Targeted: It’s focused on one task, which makes the barrier to using the information low.

-- Typically cheaper: Some types of performance support are significantly cheaper than training.
-If you compare a job aid to a course, the job aid is cheaper.
+• Typically cheaper: Some types of performance support are significantly more affordable than training.
+If you compare a job aid to a course, the job aid costs less.

-- Learning aid: Performance support can reinforce learning and often encourages repetition which also aids learning.
+• Learning aid: Performance support can reinforce learning and often encourages repetition, aiding learning.
 This leads to memorization and not needing support anymore.

-It’s easy to go to a one-hour training session and learn a lot of information The problem is that you quickly start forgetting information the instant it’s over.
-Performance support can take the place of some of what would typically be in training and be more effective than training too.
+It’s easy to attend a one-hour training session and learn a lot of information.
+The problem is that you quickly start forgetting information the instant it’s over.
+Performance support can replace some of what would typically be in training and be more effective than training, too.

-Performance support is a great way to provide targetted help for employees that’s easy for them to use.
+Performance support is a great way to provide targeted help for employees that’s easy for them to use.

-Training is great for tasks that are performed regularly but doesn’t work out so well when tasks aren’t commonly performed.
+Training is excellent for tasks performed regularly but doesn’t work well when tasks aren’t commonly performed.
 Our favorite example is using a company time clock system.
-It’s helpful to learn in training how to clock in and out since employees are doing that every day.
-It’s not as helpful to learn how to request time off in a training session.
+It’s helpful to learn in training how to clock in and out since employees do that every day, but learning how to request time off in a training session is not as helpful.

 Why?

 That’s why performance support is more important for tasks that aren’t performed regularly but are still important.
-By combining the use of performance support with formal training you can have more focused training content and performance support that picks up the rest of the slack.
+By combining performance support with formal training, you can have more focused training content and performance support that picks up the rest of the slack.

-Training should focus on only the absolute essentials and performance support should provide the rest of the information needed to perform each task.
+Training should focus on only the essentials, and performance support should provide the rest of the information needed to perform each task.

 Performance support is so powerful and easy that it’s often overlooked.
 It’s almost too easy.
 At least that’s how it appears on the surface.
-It all goes back to things seeming easy but it’s not.
+It all goes back to things seeming easy, but they’re not.
 Getting something short and sweet focused on performing one task succinctly sounds easier than it is.

 Too Easy

-So, performance support seems like it’s easy and it almost is too easy to the point where it’s difficult.
-Cutting back information, tasks, and everything that can be done to keep it simple and focused on performing one task is pretty difficult in reality.
+So, performance support seems easy, and it is almost too easy to the point of being difficult.
+However, cutting back on information, tasks, and everything else that can be done to keep it simple and focused on performing one task is pretty tricky in reality.

 That’s pretty shady, yes, but it’s a reality some live in.
-Our priority is always creating the best training solution for your organization rather than the most profitable to us.
+We always prioritize creating the best training solution for your organization rather than the most profitable for us.
 So, we won’t ever recommend something to maximize our profits.
 We think that’s pretty evil.

-Working with a good instructional design consultant with ethics and skill means you’re going to get the best solution to solve your business problem.
+Working with a good instructional design consultant with ethics and skills means you’ll get the best solution to your business problem.

 Performance support isn’t typically as expensive or time-consuming as formal training.

 We worked on a project where the proposal was to create a course or a video.
 Both of those solutions were too complicated.
-After looking at the requirements of the project, our proposal was two job aids and that’s it.
+After looking at the project’s requirements, our proposal was two job aids, and that’s it.

-It was that simple and much more successful than any other type of training could ever be.
-Less time was wasted, employees got what they needed, and the performance support was easy to use and include within communications rather than making employees go elsewhere for help.
+It was that simple and much more successful than any other type of training.
+Less time was wasted, employees got what they needed, and the performance support was easy to use and included within communications rather than making employees go elsewhere for help.

 Not New Tech

-Performance support is sometimes technologically complex and a shiny yet distracting object, but more often than not it’s just simply using the same software we’ve always used.
+Performance support can sometimes be technologically complex and shiny yet distracting.
+But more often than not, it involves using the same software we’ve always used.

-Instructional designers like to learn new things, use new tools, and are always looking for the biggest bestest new thing.
-Learning and development as a whole has a big issue with always looking for the next big thing.
+Instructional designers like to learn new things, use new tools, and always look for the next big thing.
+Learning and development has a big issue with always looking for the next big thing.

-Learning and developement is often obsessed with the newest and shiniest tools.
+Learning and development is often obsessed with the newest and shiniest tools.

-We’re all for the next big thing, as long as it’s the ideal and best thing too.
-But, we’re not all for looking for the new shiny tool and playing with it or looking for ways to use it when it’s not necessary.
-We can’t count how many times we’ve seen courses that could have simply been a handful of job aids.
+We’re all for the next big thing, as long as it’s the ideal and best thing, too.
+But we’re not all for looking for the new shiny tool and playing with it or looking for ways to use it when it’s not necessary.
+We can’t count how often we’ve seen courses that could have been a handful of job aids.

-Sometimes the good ol’ trusty performance support is more than enough even if it’s not fancy and complex.
-It’s all about providing the right solution to employees, not the technology that we want to use.
+Sometimes, the good ol’ trusty performance support is more than enough, even if it’s not fancy and complex.
+It’s all about providing the right solution to employees, not the technology we want to use.

 Lack Of Awareness

-Some in the training world are simply not aware of the different types of training available.
-If you’re an in-person trainer then that’s what you know and do.
-It could be that some in the training world aren’t exposed to the different types of training solutions available.
+Some in the training world are unaware of the different types of training available.
+If you’re an in-person trainer, then that’s what you know and do.
+It could be that some aren’t exposed to the different training solutions available.

-Performance support is the ideal training solution in a lot of situations, it’s just not fancy and held on a pedestal like other training methods.
-It’s often an afterthought or worse, overlooked completely or even avoided.
+Performance support is the ideal training solution in many situations; it’s just not fancy and held on a pedestal like other training methods.
+It’s often an afterthought or, worse, overlooked completely or even avoided.

 What Makes Performance Support Awesome?

-Performance support is aweseome because it’s a simple targetted way of helping employees do their job accurately and better.
+Performance support is awesome because it’s a simple, targeted way of helping employees do their job accurately and better.

-Over time, performance support helps cement the knowledge of training and eventually will make its way into long-term memory.
-If employees use a job aid enough, that information will get memorized which makes the performance support not just a great aid on the job, it’s a great form of training over time too.
+Over time, performance support helps cement the knowledge of training and eventually makes its way into long-term memory.
+If employees use a job aid enough, that information will get memorized, which makes performance support not just a great aid on the job but also a great form of training over time.

 We love the simplicity of job aids.
 It’s the single best way to help employees perform better in their jobs.